iamuttamchaturvedi9/Devops-pipeline/DEPLOYMENT_GUIDE.md

 ### Deployment Fails

-1. **Check App Service name**: Ensure it matches in workflow file
+1. **Check App Service name**: Ensure it matches in `azure-pipelines.yml` (variable `appName`)
-2. **Check publish profile secret**: Verify it's correctly added in GitHub
+2. **Check service connection**: Verify the service connection name matches in pipeline file
+3. **Check service connection permissions**: Ensure it has access to your App Service
-3. **Check build errors**: Look at the "Build" step logs in GitHub Actions
+4. **Check build errors**: Look at the "Build" stage logs in Azure Pipelines
-4. **Check .NET version**: Ensure your project uses .NET 8.0
+5. **Check .NET version**: Ensure your project uses .NET 8.0
+6. **Check Azure subscription**: Verify the service connection is linked to the correct subscription

 ### App Doesn't Work After Deployment